sgpfaff/sgpfaff.github.io/_projects/1_project.md

 Having a distribution of energy means that stars in the progenitor are progressing through there orbits at different speeds and they have different peak radii.
 As a result, the the progenitor will begin to spread along the radial direction.
 This is called *radial phase mixing*.
 Once the mixing has gone on for long enough, some stars may even begin to lap other stars.

 To understand this process a bit more, let's look at a graph of radius versus time for all of the stars in a progenitor galaxy.
-This following animation gives intuition for how a radius versus time plot relates to an orbit in the way you probably think of it.
+This following animation gives intuition for how a radius versus time plot relates to an orbit in cartesian space.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">